biowpn/PangPangGame/README.md

 ## Usage

-Each strategy is a DLL, where the following extern function is implemented:
+Each strategy is a DLL, which implements an `IStrategy` interface.
+The most important function of which is

 ```
-Action GetAction(const Player &self,
+virtual Action get_action(const Player &self, const Player &enemy) = 0;
-                 const Player &enemy,
-                 const std::vector<Action> &self_actions,
-                 const std::vector<Action> &enemy_actions);
 ```

-Some strategies are implemented in [strategies/](strategies/).
+Some example strategies are given in [strategies/](strategies/).

 The executable `main.exe` takes at least two parameters, which are the paths to two strategy DLLs.
 The third parameter is the number of games to play, default 100.